stimpy77/mmmeld/README.md

 - Supports audio/image/video from local files or YouTube URLs
 - Handles multiple images to create a slideshow effect
 - Processes video assets for visuals only, not audio
-- Adds a 0.5-second lead-in and 2-second fade-out (optional, customizable)
+- Adds a 0.5-second lead-in and 2-second fade-out to background music and visuals (optional, customizable)
+- Can generate videos without main audio, using only images/videos and optional background music

 ## Installation: